wendelaQuist/Cyber_security/BOK.md

 To get started we had to set up a test web shop.
 I created a virtual machine in VMware by using the Kali template.
 To be able to work in a safe environment we had to connect to our virtual local area network.
 VLAN divides one physical switch into multiple virtual switches.

 ![](./Pictures/Webshop.png)

+Now I had to install Apache, MySQL and PHP.

 #